guido4000/Email-Attachment-Remover/README.md

 # Usage

 - Use Python 3
+- Adjust config.ini sample, rename to config.ini and copy into env folder
 	- Set IMAP mailbox login configuration
 	- Decide to run single folder or all folders
+	- Activate test mode with enhanced logging if needed
 - Run email_attachment_remover.py

 # Hint